20 FAQs people ask about financing a business.

 Get the package looked over by at least one experienced, professional advisor (an accountant or solicitor), to establish the weaknesses in your case, if any.
 If you leave it to your potential investors to expose any unrealistic assumptions, you will simply ruin your chances of winning their confidence.

-2. Is it better to raise all the money we need to start up, plus a 'cushion', or to ask for enough to get started initially and then come back when we have six or 12 months' trading experience?
+2. Should we raise all the start up funding we need at once, or just enough to get started and then come back when we have six or 12 months' trading experience?

 Raise all the money you need, plus a cushion - depending on what sort of business it is, 10-25% of the total.
 If you attempt to go back to your bank (or to investors) too soon, they are likely to assume that you have run through the original funding more rapidly than was projected, and have not begun to generate income to sustain the business.
 None of this is going to encourage them to make more cash available.

-3. Relatives are offering to finance my new business.
-Should I accept the money as a loan, or as equity capital?
+3. Should I accept business funding from relatives as a loan, or as equity capital?

 It depends - on how much you want to raise, how long you need it for, and how good your relationship is with your relatives.
 If you take the money as a loan, you incur interest and repayment obligations which - initially at least - could be very substantial in relation to your income.
 However, unless the lenders have negotiated special terms on the loan relating to the management of the business and its financial performance, or the funding is secured on the assets of the business, they will have no rights to influence the way the business is run, providing the payments can be made.